 - Planted and maintain a school garden, and added an indoor herb and vegetable garden thanks to a grant won by BCHS' biology staff.
-Learning to grow their own food gives students access to, and an appreciation for, fresh produce. - Participated in Blue Zones Project's National Walking Day activities.
-National Walking Day encourages students from across the country to move naturally.
-BCHS took this one step further and provided Blue Zones Project t-shirts, raised money for local causes, and offered a healthy breakfast for all participants.
+Learning to grow their own food gives students access to, and an appreciation for, fresh produce.

 Offered student and staff activities that relate to the Power 9, such as a walking club, healthy foods in the cafeteria, healthy vending options, and Purpose Workshops.